0NETRUNNER/Quin-abby/README.md

 # [Credits](#)

 ## Code Used
-For my Gallery I found grid system on [W3 Schools Gallery image grid](https://www.w3schools.com/howto/howto_css_image_grid_responsive.asp)
+  * For my Gallery I found a grid system on [W3 Schools Gallery image grid](https://www.w3schools.com/howto/howto_css_image_grid_responsive.asp)

+  * For my form I used [Web Dev Simplified](https://www.youtube.com/watch?v=nLxA9froMOs) video on how to make form.
+I wasnt happy with it and the tips and style I got from Web Dev made it look alot nicer on my page.

 ## Content
  * I learned how to use flex box from three sources